Pipe Weight per Foot Calculator

 The weight of a 40mm by 40mm pipe depends on its wall thickness and material.
 Without specifying the wall thickness and material, it is challenging to provide an accurate weight estimation.

-See also Food Weight to Volume Calculator
+See also Retaining Wall Weight Calculator

 How much does 1.5 Schedule 40 aluminum pipe weigh per foot?